sebastianspicker/ai-pdf-renamer/README.md

 A working tree for ai-pdf-renamer with an evolving implementation history.

 ## Overview
-ai-pdf-renamer documents maintained build commands, known limits, and remaining work.
+ai-pdf-renamer records the stable project shape and the work still worth checking.

 ## Status
 Lifecycle stage: publication.
-The useful early notes have been carried forward.
+Earlier setup detail now lives in maintained guidance.

 ## Usage
 - Merged scattered next js guidance into the docs.